binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 ##### SQL Inject Me

 This tool is simple and often useful for running a quick vulnerability assessment and is open source software (GPLv3) from Security Compass Labs.
 SQL Inject Me is a component of the Exploit-Me suite, allowing you to test all or any number of input fields on all or any of a page's forms.
-Just fill in the fields with valid data, then test with all the tool's attacks, or with those you have defined in the options menu.
+Just fill in the fields with valid data, then test with all the tools attacks, or with those you have defined in the options menu.
 It then looks for database errors which are rendered into the returned HTML as a result of sending escape strings, it does not cater for blind injection.
 You can also add or remove escape strings, and resulting error strings that SQL Inject Me should look for on response.
 The order in which each escape string can be tried can also be changed.
 All you need to know can be found [here](http://labs.securitycompass.com/exploit-me/sql-inject-me/sql-inject-me-faq/).

 ##### XSS Me

 XSS Me is also simple and often useful for running a quick vulnerability assessment.
-It too is open source software (GPLv3) from Security Compass Labs and is also a component of the Exploit-Me suite.
-This tool's behaviour is very similar to SQL Inject Me (follows the Principle of Least Astonishment (POLA)) which makes using the tools very easy.
+It also is open source software (GPLv3) from Security Compass Labs and an component of the Exploit-Me suite.
+This tools behaviour is very similar to SQL Inject Me (follows the Principle of Least Astonishment (POLA)), which makes using the tools very easy.
 Both these add-ons have next to no learning curve.
 The level of entry is very low and I think are exactly what web developers need to eliminate excuses for not testing their own security.
 It also helps developers understand how these attacks can be carried out.
 XSS Me currently only tests for reflected XSS.
 It does not attempt to compromise the security of the target system.
 Both XSS Me and SQL Inject Me are reconnaissance tools, where the information provided is simply the vulnerabilities found.
 XSS Me does not support stored XSS or user supplied data from sources such as cookies, links, or HTTP headers.
 XSS Me's effectivess in finding vulnerabilities is also determined by the list of attack strings the tool has available.
 Out of the box, the list of XSS attack strings are derived from RSnake's collection, which were donated to OWASP and who now maintains it as one of their [cheat-sheets](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet).
 Multiple encodings are not yet supported, but are planned for the future.
 You can help to keep the collection up to date by submitting new attack strings.

 ##### [Tamper Data](https://addons.mozilla.org/en-US/firefox/addon/tamper-data/)